zero-radiance/zero-radiance.github.io/_source_/content/analytic-media.md

 ## What's Next?

-The second part of the blog post (published separately) will discuss rendering of spectrally-varying participating media.
+The second part of the article (published separately) will discuss rendering of spectrally-varying participating media.
 It is an exciting (but challenging) topic, and I look forward to sharing my findings.

 ## Acknowledgments